w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ### Stash is also Controller

-It is not necessary to have a controller, if you have a staking proxy: the stash can also be the controller, and the account security will be not compromised.
-In this case the staking proxy will be used to sign all staking-relate transactions.
+It is not necessary to have a controller if you have a staking proxy: the stash can also be the controller, and the account security will not be compromised.
+In this case, the staking proxy will be used to sign all staking-relate transactions.

 ![stash-stakingProxy](../assets/stash-stakingProxy.png)